 After a year or so, the feet are sufficiently strong to take the child’s weight when walking.
 However, the process still has a long way to go before the bones are fully hardened.
-That takes place at adolescence.
-So for the first 12 years or so, you have to be especially vigilant.
+This process is complete at adolescence.

 Many musculo-skeletal conditions of the child’s feet and legs are treatable at the very least we can advise on such conditions at an early stage even if treatment is not needed.

 Here are some typical conditions to look out for in children: